Joel-ASantos/Joel-ASantos/README.md

 # 👋 Hi there!
 I'm Joel Alves
 ## About me:
 ### I'm Joel , and i have 20 years old and i living in Brazil 🇧🇷
 ### I'm curious guy who likes to read strange books, and learn.
 When i was a kid, i always liked my computer, in those days i thought they're magic or something else, because in my mind they could do a everything.
 Well, i can presume that thought brought  me to study computers.
-I'm self-learner, in this moment i study python and yours respectively libraris: Pandas and Numpy.
+I'm self-learner, in this moment i study data structures in C and Java to construct one future project.
-### Now I'm Studying Computer Science at the Catholic University of Brasilia (UCB).

 # Find me:
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](https://mail.google.com/mail/u/0/#inbox?compose=new)